balapitchuka/notes/Devops/kubernetes.md

 ### Services
 Getting Started with Communication

+#### How services are useful?
+- Services enable connectivity between groups of pods
+  - example:
+        - services enables the frontend application to be made availabel to end users
+        - It helps communication between backend and frontend pods
+        - Also helps communication between backend and external datasource

 + Since Pods are unreliable, short-lived, and volatile, we cannot assume that the database would always be accessible through the IP of a Pod.
 + When that Pod gets destroyed (or fails), the ReplicaSet would create a new one and assign it a new address.
 + We need a stable, never-to-be-changed address that will forward requests to whichever Pod is currently running.